dovecot/documentation/docs/core/plugins/acl.md

 extension (see [[plugin,imap-acl]], which allows users to change ACLs themselves).

-The ACL code was written to allow multiple ACL backends, but currently Dovecot supports only virtual ACL files.
+The ACL code was written to allow multiple ACL drivers, but currently Dovecot supports only virtual ACL files.

 ::: warning